2000 United States presidential election in Kansas

 The 2000 United States presidential election in Kansas took place on November 7, 2000, and was part of the 2000 United States presidential election.
 Voters chose six representatives, or electors to the Electoral College, who voted for president and vice president.

 Kansas was won by Governor George W. Bush.
 He won all of the congressional districts and counties in the state, except for Douglas County and Wyandotte County.
-Gore won Douglas with just 45.8% of the vote.
-Nader also had his best performance by far in Douglas, where he got over 10% of the vote.
+Gore won Douglas, home to Lawrence and the University of Kansas, with just 45.8 percent of the vote, thereby making Bush the first ever Republican to win the White House without carrying this county.
+Independent Ralph Nader also achieved his best performance by far in Douglas, where he got over ten percent of the vote.
 Bush performed very well in the first district, which is the western and most rural part of the state.